Project: New England REZ - Place Management

 The Challenge:

 The scale of the project has already resulted in local landowners being flooded with energy generation developers trying to gain access to land, creating a lack of trust in the energy transition and fuelling community fear based on the cumulative impact of multiple solar and wind farms being proposed in the same ‘backyard’.
 Misinformation and concern have given rise to special interest groups opposing individual projects along with the REZ.
 The energy transition is driving major divisions between individual community members who support and those who oppose renewable development and associated transmission development.
-For the New England REZ, the intensity of the energy transition, the volume, and the risk of inconsistent approaches to community and stakeholder engagement by these projects creates additional complexity to an already challenging engagement and community acceptance task.
+For the NE REZ, the intensity of the energy transition, the volume, and the risk of inconsistent approaches to community and stakeholder engagement by these projects creates additional complexity to an already challenging engagement and community acceptance task.

 Project background:

-To facilitate the regulatory approvals required to support this complex project's delivery, there is a need to build and maintain trusted relationships with key stakeholders; including landowners and members of the community in the New England region to ensure impacts are fully understood and interests are represented and managed fairly throughout the route refinement and easement agreement process.
+To facilitate the regulatory approvals required for this complex project's delivery, there is a need to build and maintain trusted relationships with key stakeholders; including landowners and members of the community in the New England region to ensure impacts are fully understood and interests are represented and managed fairly throughout the route refinement and easement agreement process.

 Project Outcome: